8go/matrix-commander/README.md

                         response the user id(s) and OpenID(s) will be printed.
   --room-get-visibility [ROOM_GET_VISIBILITY ...]
                         Get the visibility of one or more rooms.
 Provide zero or more room ids as arguments.
-In no argument is given, then the default room of matrix-commander (as found in credentials file) will be used.
+If no argument is given, then the default room of matrix-commander (as found in credentials file) will be used.
 For each room the visibility will be printed.
 Currently, this is